- In your Thermomix bowl mix

 1/2 teaspoon celtic sea salt and

-1/4 teaspoon ground nutmeg.
+1/4 teaspoon ground nutmeg. - Add in

 2 eggs, beaten,